 For information about any of my work (seen here or elsewhere), please contact me by e-mail at info@TaraWrobel.com.
 Many of the photographs shown on this site are available as original prints—please inquire for specific details.

 Thank you for visiting and for your interest in my work.

 Photograms are made without the use of a camera or negatives.
 Rather, these one-of-a-kind prints are made by placing objects directly onto the photo paper and then exposing it to light.
 The paper is then processed in the chemicals as any other silver print.
 Photograms are one of my most favorite things to make, and this is my latest group.
-Made from leaves, grasses, and flowers found outside, the actual image size of each of these is about 6.5 by 8.75 inches.
+Made using flowers, ferns, and feathers, etc., the actual image size of each of these is about 6.75 by 8.75 inches.